B-IJoe1/B-IJoe1/README.md

 ---

- 🚀 What I’m Recently Worked On
+ 🚀 What I’ve Recently Worked On

 - 🔗 Built a **Chainlit app** integrating **LangChain** with a **fine-tuned Hugging Face model** for contextual university Q&A
 - 🧠 Experimenting with **retrieval-augmented generation (RAG)**, **BERTopic**, and **FAISS**-powered semantic search